FireLustre/redis-head/README.md

 ![screenshot](./screenshot.jpg)

-It is a google chrome extension for redis manager.
+It is a chrome extension application for Redis.